dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

 ***NB***: Enrollment does not work as we can not pull data from multiple stages in event visualizer.
 It seems to be there incorrectly.
 Please ask the participant's to ignore this option.

 Select the option "Tracked entity instance" and update the chart.
-You should see a a few less positive cases identified within this org unit, as it is counting the number of TEI's uniquely, rather then the number of events containing this result.
+You should see a a few less positive cases identified within this org unit when compared to the previous chart, as it is counting the number of TEI's uniquely, rather then counting the number of events matching the criteria of your filter(s).

 ![chart2_final](resources/images/event_visualizer/chart2_final_output.png)

 > Why the different language between event reports and event visualizer regarding the output type?
 The Enrollment output type in event reports allows you to display information unique to an enrollment, as well as obtain data across an entire enrollment (meaning you can review data from multiple program stages together in the line list; and obtain unique counts via the pivot table).
 The "Tracked entity instance" output type in event visualizer is much more limiting.
 It does not allow you to pull data from multiple program stages; it just let's you count the number of unique tracked entities (in this case individual people) that meet the criteria you have set via your filters within a program stage 1 or more times.
 This can be useful but it is important to identify this distinction.

+In explaining the concept above to the participant's, you can refer back to slide 4 in the presentation.

+#### STOP!
+Have them perform *Exercise 2* in the learner's guide.